Quality control of sequencing data

 MultiQC searches a given directory for analysis logs and compiles a HTML report.
 It’s a general use tool, perfect for summarising the output from numerous bioinformatics tools.
 It aggregates results from bioinformatics analyses across many samples into a single report.

-Build the apptainer image
+Pull the apptainer image

 Download container image